-This course is designed to develop topics which are fundamental to the study of Calculus.
-Emphasis is placed on solving equations and inequalities, solving systems of equations and inequalities, and analysis of functions (absolute value, radical, polynomial, rational, exponential, and logarithmic) in multiple representations.
-Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to algebra-related problems with and without technology.
+This course is designed to develop an understanding of topics which are fundamental to the study of Calculus.
+Emphasis is placed on the analysis of trigonometric functions in multiple representations, right and oblique triangles, vectors, polar coordinates, conic sections, and parametric equations.
+Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to trigonometry-related problems with and without technology.